Col. Richard Taylor (1744-1829)/George Rudy (1744-1806)

 Additional keywords.
 U.S. President

 Credits.
 This page was last revised on May 19, 2019.
-This page originally submitted on May 17, 2019, by Michael Cunningham, Ph.D. of Louisville, Kentucky.
-This page has been viewed 44 times since then.
+It was originally submitted on May 17, 2019, by Michael Cunningham, Ph.D. of Louisville, Kentucky.
+This page has been viewed 137 times since then and 9 times this year.
 Photos: 1, 2, 3. submitted on May 17, 2019, by Michael Cunningham, Ph.D. of Louisville, Kentucky. • Andrew Ruppenstein was the editor who published this page.